Web Only / Views » November 25, 2015

 We have to use whatever platforms we have to redirect the narrative back to the demands of the community.
 We have to rearrange our priorities and demand that our elected officials do the same or else we are complicit in our own destruction.
 We are already standing on the shoulders of those who have fought before us.
 Let’s continue to uplift each other, stand up for each other, and fight back.
 Laquan McDonald and his family, and all the other Laquans and Rekia Boyds and Freddie Grays around the country are counting on us to get it together.
 We can't let the systems and people who killed him, kill our movement as well.

 Katelyn Johnson is Executive Director of Action Now, a grassroots community organization working to build power and fight for racial, social and economic justice in low-income Black communities in Chicago.
+She is also Co-executive director of the Blackroots Alliance.
 She graduated from North Park University in 2004 and has dedicated her career to addressing issues of systemic oppression and developing grassroots leaders.

 if you like this, check out:

 - The Long List of Names That Came Before Breonna Taylor and George Floyd